Community Resources

 • Wondering when/if they are ready for another pet

-Note: These lists and links are provided as a service to the community and do not necessarily include all Pet Loss resources.
-The Whatcom Humane Society is not affiliated with these organizations and writers and does not take responsibility for the content therein.
+Note: The Pet Loss Resource links are provided as a service to the community and do not necessarily include all resources available.
+The Whatcom Humane Society is not affiliated with the organizations and writers listed and does not take responsibility for the content therein.

 Additional Pet Loss Resources